Mbandaka: Eala Botanical Garden

 One of the finest botanical gardens of central Africa is at nearby Eala, about 7 km east of the town centre.
 The Eala Botanical Garden, founded in 1900, contains between 4,000 and 5,000 species.
 It covers approximately 370 ha with special collections (125 ha), forest (190 ha), marsh (50 ha) and savanna "Euobe" (7 ha).
 Because of warfare and social disruption, the garden has been neglected.
 It is unfenced and subject to illegal logging.
 The last catalogue of its holdings was published in 1924.

 First Habitat for Humanity International housing project

 Mbandaka is the home of the world's first project of Habitat for Humanity International.
 Founder Millard Fuller served as missionary with the Disciples of Christ Church in Mbandaka from 1973 to 1976.
 The housing project Fuller started in Mbandaka in 1973 became known as the first project of Habitat for Humanity when Fuller founded Habitat upon his return to the United States.

 Climate

 Mbandaka has a tropical rainforest climate (Af) under the Köppen climate classification.
 Although precipitation in the city does vary considerably, it does not have a dry season; the driest month is January, averaging around 3.2 in of precipitation.
 The wettest is October with 8.4 in.
 Temperatures are relatively constant throughout the course of the year, with median temperatures ranging from 74.0 to 79.0 F.

-The city is located at the center of the Tumba-Ngiri-Maindombe area, designated a Wetland of International Importance by the Ramsar Convention in 2008.